Jill Cohen, President of Board of Trustees

 Professionally, I am the west coast advancement officer for PJ Library, a project of the Harold Grinspoon Foundation.

-Lisa Hofheimer, Vice President of Membership & Engagement
+Lisa Druker, Vice President Membership Engagement

-Mendes Napoli, Vice President of Personnel
+Mendes Napoli, Vice President Personnel

 My family and I have been members of Temple Israel of Hollywood for more than 15 years.
 We are proud parents of twins, both of whom graduated from the TIOH Day School in June of 2019.
 Over the years our attachment to this wonderful synagogue and community has only grown deeper and deeper.